iraf-community/pyraf/docs/pyraf_tutorial.rst

 difficult to provide useful error messages to the user.

 But there are other important reasons for wanting to replace the CL.
-We want to develop a command language that is a stronger environment for general programming and that provides more tools than the existing IRAF CL.
-Python (http://www.python.org), like Perl and Tcl, is a free, popular scripting language that is useful for a very wide range of applications (e.g., writing CGI scripts, text processing, file manipulation, graphical programming, etc.).
+We want to use a command language that is a stronger environment for general programming and that provides more tools than the existing IRAF CL.
+Python_ is a free, popular scripting language that is useful for a very wide range of applications (e.g., scientific analysis, text processing, file manipulation, graphical programming, etc.).
 Python is also an open system that can be easily extended by writing new modules in Python, C, or Fortran.
 By developing a Python interface to IRAF tasks, we open up the IRAF system and make it possible to write scripts that combine IRAF tasks with the numerous other capabilities of Python.

-Ultimately, we plan for PyRAF to have command-line data access and manipulation facilities comparable to those of IDL (the Interactive Data Language, http://www.rsinc.com, which has extensive array-processing and image manipulation capabilities).
-It should soon be possible to write applications in PyRAF that can manipulate the data directly in memory and display it much as IDL does.
-The data access and computation abilities are already present, and we are currently working on a new scientific graphics modules for Python.

-We are hoping that Python and PyRAF will become the programming language of first resort, so that programmers and astronomers will only infrequently need to write programs in C or Fortran.
-Moreover, when it is necessary to use compiled languages, programs written in C, C++, and Fortran can be easily linked with and integrated into PyRAF.

 Why Should I Use PyRAF?